Best Of16 min read

 Windscribe

-Windscribe is the dark horse on this list, and honestly, I think it's underrated.
-The free tier gives you 10GB per month — legitimately generous compared to competitors who cap free users at 500MB or just block them entirely — and torrenting is actually allowed on select free servers.
-R.O.B.E.R.T. is Windscribe's custom DNS and blocking system that works across both free and paid tiers, which is a nice touch.
+Windscribe is the underdog here, and I think it deserves more attention.
+The free tier gives you 10GB per month — genuinely generous compared to competitors who cap free users at 500MB or block them entirely — and torrenting is actually allowed on certain free servers.
+R.O.B.E.R.T. is Windscribe's custom DNS blocking system that works across both free and paid plans.

-For someone who torrents occasionally and doesn't want to commit to a paid subscription, Windscribe is genuinely worth trying.
-The paid "Build a Plan" option is unique: you pay per server location, so if you only need servers in 3 countries, you're not paying for 50.
-Speeds are decent but variable depending on server load — this is my main complaint.
-On a congested server, Windscribe can feel sluggish in a way that PIA or Mullvad rarely do.
-The UI also feels a bit dated in 2026 compared to Surfshark or ProtonVPN.
-But look, the value proposition — especially on the free tier — is just hard to argue with.
+If you only torrent occasionally and don't want a paid subscription, Windscribe is worth testing.
+The "Build a Plan" option is interesting: you pay per server location, so if you only need 3 countries, you're not paying for 50.
+The main downside: speeds vary depending on how busy a server is.
+I noticed lag on congested servers in ways I didn't with PIA or Mullvad.
+The interface also feels dated compared to Surfshark or ProtonVPN in 2026.
+But the value proposition — especially free — is hard to argue with.

 Key Features:

-• 10GB/month free tier (torrenting allowed on select servers — this is rare for free VPNs)
+• 10GB/month free tier (P2P allowed on select servers — rare for free)

 • SOCKS5 proxy (paid plans)